Greatness. That is what I want for you.

 When it comes to your goals, you have to look at every aspect of your life: health, business, relationships, and spiritual/well-being.
 If any one of these areas is out of balance, it will affect your overall happiness and impede your potential.

-Take a moment and draw out your 4 quadrants.
+Take a moment and draw out each of your 4 quadrants in a journal or on a piece of paper.

 For each area ask yourself “What do I want this year?”